[R.O. 2011 § 710.010; R.O. 2010 § 710.010; Ord. No. 674 §§ 1 — 2, 7-17-2000]

 The City of Owensville being the owner of the sewer system reserves the right to and does hereby prescribe the conditions upon which it will permit or grant to any person, firm or corporation the privilege of connecting to any of said sewers within the City and/or the use thereof.

-The following words, terms and phrases, when used in this Article, shall have the meanings ascribed to them in this Section, except where the context clearly indicates a different meaning:
+The following words, terms and phrases, when used in this Chapter, shall have the meanings ascribed to them in this Section, except where the context clearly indicates a different meaning:

 - BOD (DENOTING BIOCHEMICAL OXYGEN DEMAND)